-See the examples.md chapter for an example which shows how message expiry is configured and used with JMS.
+See the Message Expiration Example which shows how message expiry is configured and used with JMS.

 Large Messages

 Apache ActiveMQ Artemis supports sending and receiving of huge messages, even when the client and server are running with limited memory.
 The only realistic limit to the size of a message that can be sent or consumed is the amount of disk space you have available.
 We have tested sending and consuming messages up to 8 GiB in size with a client and server running in just 50MiB of RAM!